Years ago I didn’t think about much of anything except surfing, fast cars and women.

 I was At UC Irvine and was heckled by a white gay man and his friends who kept on shouting and expounding the virtues of homosexuality and would not let me reply.
 It seemed like he/they felt entitled to do that (though they weren’t as bad as I’d had at UC Berkeley; “How Not to Defend Atheism”, YouTube).
 After about an hour of that, two African-American women walked up out of nowhere and aggressively preached the Bible to the homosexual man.
 To my surprise, he and his friends stopped yelling and listened to the women.
 (Because they were higher up on the politically correct ladder?
 I don’t know.)
 After half an hour of that the women left, and I was then able to have a productive and mutually enjoyable conversation with the homosexual man and his friends about problems comporting homosexuality with the logic of evolution.

 Earlier when I was at Boston University a woman came up to me two minutes after I had set up my sign in front of the Science building.
 She identified herself as a physics professor there and told me that I didn’t know what I was talking about.
 I said, “Fine, where do you think everything came from?”
 She replied that she didn’t know, and that no one will ever know, and it is a meaningless question.
 I replied, “How can one of the most important questions of all time be meaningless, unless what you mean by that is your methodology cannot handle the question.”
 She paused, then told me I should go to Harvard because they were having a symposium on that.
 I replied that I had recently been there, and they didn’t have an answer either.
 She asked me for one of my handouts, said she had to go, and would return in two hours.
 She never did.
-Instead a group of higher ups from a Massachusetts atheist society came with a twisted version of my handout that they had printed up and did everything they could to deflect The Question off the table.
+Instead a group of professors from a Massachusetts atheist society came with a twisted version of my handout that they had printed up and did everything they could to deflect The Question off the table.
 Hundreds of students saw and realized what they were doing.
+During that time I challenged the professors to provide any kind of a rational explanation for the existence of the universe.
+They never did.
+They simply deflected to verbally attacking me instead, and then made threats of physical violence.
+When I called them on that in front of everyone they left.